Iranian Activists and Scholars

 Partner Focus Areas

-Family law reform
+Family law reform and legal advocacy

-Networking and coalition building
+Feminist networking and coalition building

-Training and capacity building for women leaders
+Leadership development and capacity building for women activists

 Partnership Highlights

-Iranian Women's One Million Signatures Campaign for Equality
+Participation in the One Million Signatures Campaign for Equality

-Online training on social media for activists
+Online trainings on digital security and social media advocacy for activists

 Read more